-The Company has adopted all standards which became effective for the first time at 1 July 2019.
-Refer to Note 2 for details on changes in accounting policies due to the adoption of AASB 15, AASB 1058 and AASB 16.
+The Company has adopted all standards which became effective for the first time at 1 July 2020.
+The adoption of these standards has had no impact on the reporting financial position, performance or cash flow of the Company.

-4 Critical Accounting Estimates and Judgements
+3 Critical Accounting Estimates and Judgements